haydenbleasel/stripe-migrate/README.md

 stripe-migrate subscriptions --from sk_test_123 --to sk_test_456
 ```

-You can also do a dry run of subscriptions, which anonymises and mocks 10 subscribed customers from your old account for testing:
+You can also do a dry run of subscriptions, which anonymises and mocks 10 subscribed customers from your old account for testing.
+This is useful if you're running on a Test Mode account as your destination.

 ```bash
 stripe-migrate subscriptions --from sk_test_123 --to sk_test_456 --dry-run